 Retirement savings: Before retirement, we were saving about 15% of our income for retirement.
 After we stopped working, the flow was reversed; we’re now taking money out of savings rather than putting it in.
 This change resulted in the second largest drop in our expenses.

-Charitable giving: Before retirement, we gave away 10% of our gross income to charity.
-Now, we have two sources of income to meet our living expenses: Social Security and withdrawals from our retirement savings.
-Some of this income was part of our gross income, and some wasn’t.
+Charitable giving: Before retirement, we gave away 10% of our gross income to charity, i.e. tithed.
+Now that we are retired, we no longer have our own income.
+Instead, we meet our living expenses with Social Security benefits and withdrawals from our retirement savings.
+Some of this money was tithed on previously, and some wasn’t.

-Social Security is made up of equal contributions from employees and employers.
-Since the employee half was part of our gross income, we don’t give on that part.
-But we do give 10% on the employer half, which wasn’t part of gross income.
+For instance, Social Security is made up of equal contributions from employees and employers.
+Since we contributed the employee half from our gross income, we don’t tithe on that part again.
+But we do tithe on the employer half.
 The government uses a similar logic when taxing Social Security.
 See the detailed Income Tax section below.

 Auto expenses: Before going nomad, we had two cars.
 Now, we only have one, which we tow behind our motorhome.
 Changing from two cars to one saves us hundreds of dollars a month, and is the fourth largest reduction in our expenses.